Barsonax/CleanAspCoreWebApiTemplate/Readme.md

 Some 'features' in this template:
 - Vertical Slice architecture (grouping based on features instead of technical layers)
 - An easy to use and fast to run integration tests setup with the only dependency being docker with the use of [TestExamplesDotnet](https://github.com/Barsonax/TestExamplesDotnet)
+- Authentication and authorization using jwt tokens (also in the tests)

 ## Running tests